-TestCon Europe 2020
+TestCon Europe 2022

-Vilnius or Online
+Vilnius and Online

 Having wandered reluctantly into IT about 30 years ago, Phil’s first contact with formal testing came unexpectedly in 2002 when he was told that he would become the Test Manager on the project he was working on.
 Maybe it was fate, but it seems he found his true calling.
 He eventually became the guy they called when there was a “problem in testing”.
 But after a few years of fire-fighting on those troubled projects he began to tire and wonder if there wasn’t a better way.
-So six years ago he co-founded a software testing start-up in Prague with a mission to change the testing world.
+So seven years ago he co-founded a software testing start-up in Prague with a mission to change the testing world.

 When I asked my colleagues, who clearly have a cruel sense of humor, for some ideas for the subject of a conference presentation, they came up with ‘Is testing like electricity?’
 After 10 minutes of consideration, I concluded that the answer was obviously “no” and I would soon hold the record for the shortest conference presentation of all time.
 However, over the next couple of days, I started to realize that there are areas where parallels between testing and electricity do exist.
 These include that